modernserf/huevos-rancheros/README.md

 - who am i
     + Justin
     + live in brooklyn
-    + like all white people in brooklyn, i love brunch
+    + like all brooklyn web developers, i love brunch
 - lots of common brunch recipes
     + identical names on menu, but variations on dish
     + "eggs benedict" is more like a design pattern than a recipe